It's hard not to hate money, especially when you think of all the bad things that are done in the name of money.

 You can't love money if you are scared of money or if you blame money for something in your life like a broken relationship or dysfunctional family.

 Hatred of money stems from fear of money and a desire to protect ourselves from the perceived danger that money poses, which has a negative impact on our financial behavior.

 If you think that something poses a threat to you, you’ll avoid it, which means you won’t pay attention to anything related to money

 2. Living hand to mouth or complete poverty

-If money is the enemy, the only way you can eliminate it from your life is to either spend it as fast as you can, gamble it or to give it away or just never have it in any form
+If money's the enemy, the only way you can eliminate it from your life is to either spend it as fast as you can, gamble it or to give it away or never have it around in any form

 3. Inability to save

 When you hate something you don’t want to keep it around and would rather avoid it.
 I'd bet that people that hate money have an irresistible desire to spend it, not accumulate it

 4. Work for free or close to nothing

 When you hate something, you not only avoid it, you also reject it to protect yourself